Time Still Turns the Pages: Development

 Director and writer Nick Cheuk originally penned the screenplay in 2015, based on the death of a close friend and university classmate.
-He later made revisions to the script, altering certain aspects of his friend's experiences to delve into the concerning phenomenon of student suicides in Hong Kong.
+He later made revisions to the script, altering certain aspects of his friend's experiences to explore the social phenomenon of student suicides in Hong Kong.
 He completed the first draft in 2019, initially titled Suicide Note.
 During the same year, he applied for and received funding from the Hong Kong Film Development Council's First Feature Film Initiative.
 He dedicated two years to rewriting and fine-tuning the script.
 In 2020, Derek Yee returned to Hong Kong after filming in Mongolia and joined Cheuk in revising the script.
 Cheuk retitled the film as Time Still Turns the Pages, drawing inspiration from the lyrics of Avenged Sevenfold's "So Far Away".
 Movie critic and secondary school teacher Chan Kwong-lung was also invited to be a consultant for the film.
 After filming, Cheuk and Keith Chan, both first-time film editors, spent an additional two years on post-production.
 An official trailer was released on 27 September 2023.